-The challenges posed by the impact of climate change on natural resource depletion, water scarcity and huge global population growth (expected to be over 9 billion worldwide by 2050) threaten farming as we practice it today.
+The challenges posed by the impact of climate change on natural resource depletion, water scarcity and huge global population growth threaten farming as we practice it today.
 Combined they will put huge strain on food supplies and mean that countries previously able to export food may no longer be in a position to do so, and that existing food supplies will face greater demand and consequently higher prices and possible shortages.

-In 2008 the UK imported 40% of all its food and this has been a growing trend for decades.
+In 2008 the UK imported 45% of all its food and this has been a growing trend for decades.
 Substituting such a large amount of imports for food grown in this country will be a huge challenge and one which every farmer will face pressures to respond to.
-Read more about this in the Cabinet Office Food Matters Report on UK food security.
+Read more about this in the National Food Statistics Report on UK food security.

 This may create opportunities for UK farmers but will add pressure to diversify crops and livestock as the country will have to become ever more self-sufficient.